 While not particularly dangerous, hydrocodone withdrawal can be so painfully uncomfortable as to trigger uncontrollable drug cravings and use.
 Opioid withdrawal can manifest in as little as 12 hours following the last dose.

 The habit-forming nature of hydrocodone has been known to medical professionals for decades, with reports of euphoria and habituation published as far back as 1923.
-In 1961, the first medical report describing hydrocodone dependence and addiction was published.
+In 1961, the first medical report describing hydrocodone dependence and addiction were published.

 Celebrities who have struggled with hydrocodone addiction: